CogStack/CogStack-Pipeline/docs/quickstart/index.md

 2. A brief description of how does CogStack work and its ecosystem ([link](#how-does-it-work)),
 3. A brief description of the sample datasets used ([link](#datasets)),
 4. Running CogStack 'out-of-the-box' using the dataset already preloaded into a sample database ([link](#running-cogstack)),
-5. For advanced users: preparing a database schema according to the sample dataset and to the current CogStack data processing engine requirements ([link](#advanced-schema)),
+5. For advanced users: preparing a database schema according to the sample dataset and to the current CogStack pipeline requirements ([link](#advanced-schema)),
-6. For advanced users: preparing the configuration file for CogStack engine according to the used database schema and used microservices ([link](#advanced-properties)).
+6. For advanced users: preparing the configuration file for CogStack data processing engine according to the used database schema and used microservices ([link](#advanced-properties)).

 To skip the brief description and to get hands on running CogStack please head directly to [Running CogStack](#running-cogstack) part.